raine/agent/README.md

 # timber-agent

-This is a simple daemon that forwards logs to the timber.io service.
+The Timber Agent is a utility for capturing log data and sending it to Timber.io.

 ## Quickstart